Even if you’re using one of the best VPN services on the market, there’s a chance your VPN is going to disconnect from time to time.

 But if not, there could be a bigger problem on the provider’s side.
 You’ll need to contact their support team (live chat is always preferred) and discuss it with them.

-If they aren’t able (or willing) to help, your best bet is to switch to a better provider ASAP.
+If they aren’t able (or willing) to help, your best bet is to compare VPNs and switch to a better provider ASAP.